pudo/pudo.org/blog/_posts/2015-06-30-spendb-beta.md

 Finally, I want to tackle the big one: [OpenTED](http://ted.openspending.org/), which currently exists mainly as a collection of CSV files, will hopefully gain an accessible query interface so that journalists and researchers can more easily approach it.

+Obviously, I'd love to learn more about how other users would want to see the tool evolve, and to [accept any pull requests and changes](https://github.com/pudo/spendb)!